chrisrough/terraform-provider-tos/docs/data-sources/application_connections.md

 In addition to all arguments above, the following attributes are exported.

-List of matching Rules from Tufin SA:
+List of matching Application Connections from Tufin SA:

 * `id` - Application Connection Id.
 * `name` - Application Connection Name.